karmacoma/lisk-rake/README.md

 Please enter your recipient lisk address: _____
 ```

 When given an invalid address.
-CryptiKit will prompt you to try again:
+LiskRake will prompt you to try again:

 ```
 rake withdraw_funds servers=1..3 # Servers 1 to 3